cristobers/hs_base64/readme.md

-# Base64 implemented in Haskell
+# Base64 encoding implemented in Haskell

-This is made for my own learning purposes, it's probably unwise to use this in any production setting without more rigorous testing.
+This is made for my own learning purposes, don't use this in anything important it will break.